kojoYeboah53i/Stackpocket-v1/README.md

 * [Extension Guidelines](https://code.visualstudio.com/api/references/extension-guidelines)

-## Working with Markdown

-**Note:** You can author your README using Visual Studio Code.
-Here are some useful editor keyboard shortcuts:

 * Split the editor (`Cmd+\` on macOS or `Ctrl+\` on Windows and Linux)
 * Toggle preview (`Shift+CMD+V` on macOS or `Shift+Ctrl+V` on Windows and Linux)